Our Services

 Helpful Resources

-There are several factors to consider: most tongue canker sores are harmless and heal in 1 to 2 weeks, often triggered by minor injury, stress, vitamin deficiencies, or food and toothpaste irritants; simple care like saltwater or baking soda rinses, avoiding acidic or spicy foods, and OTC numbing or protective gels can ease pain.
+Most tongue canker sores are harmless and heal within 1 to 2 weeks.
+Common triggers include minor injury, stress, vitamin deficiencies (like B12, iron, or folate), and irritation from acidic foods or SLS-containing toothpaste.
+Simple at-home care—saltwater or baking soda rinses, avoiding spicy or acidic foods, and using OTC numbing or protective gels—can ease discomfort.

-See below for the full guidance on lookalike conditions, prevention, and when to see a dentist or doctor, including red flags like a sore lasting more than two weeks, severe pain, frequent recurrences, fever, weight loss, or a hard lump or color change, plus prescription options and tests your clinician may recommend.
+However, see a dentist or doctor if you notice red flags: a sore lasting more than two weeks, severe pain, frequent recurrences, fever, unexplained weight loss, or a hard lump or color change.
+Your clinician may recommend prescription corticosteroids, antimicrobial rinses, or blood tests to rule out underlying conditions.

 Here's what you need to know — in clear, practical terms — about why canker sores happen, what causes tongue inflammation, and when to speak to a doctor.